oSharpey/cyber-obsidian/CW2-notes.md

 ## Hash verification
-- Use FTK imager to verifiy the image
+- Use FTK imager to verify the image